neon-epsilon/chat-cluster/README.md

 We assume that a user establishes a connection with only one node (e.g. via WebSockets) which they stay connected to.
 The user should be able to obtain the already sent chat messages from any node (a read-only request) and also be able to send a message which needs to be distributed to every node (a write request).
 We accept some anomalies like read-after-write inconsistencies (user's own chat messages may not be immediately visible to them, or not in the order they sent them).
-We require, however, that all chat messages that were successfully sent will be read by every node at some point in time (eventual consistency).
+However, we require eventual consistency, so that all chat messages that were successfully sent will be read by every node at some point in time.
 We also require that new nodes that are added while scaling (or performing a rolling update) still obtain all already sent messages and can serve them to users.

 The main goal of this PoC is to satisfy these requirements in a simple way without having to implement a complex replication protocol (like Paxos or Raft) ourselves.